Search by category, archive or keyword

 Community Reinforcement Approach (CRA)

-CRA focuses on the antecedents and consequences of their alcohol or drug use.
+CRA focuses on the antecedents and consequences of alcohol or drug use.
 Substance users are encouraged to change their friends and acquaintances, which may trigger them.
 CRA encourages finding new friends and building a new social network when letting go of old friends.
 This is something that the 12-step fellowship is excellent for.

 Even if the substance user states they don’t like 12-step programming, they will most likely find a new network of people there that are much better for them than the acquaintances they used to associate with.
 The CRA approach also provides resources for education, skills training, relationship advice, and STD education.